 Will you be discussing composition?
 Yes, and more.
 With each location, Don will offer suggestions and go over technical (craft) questions.
 We will be there to assist you in finding and fine-tuning your compositions.

 What are the times for the class sessions?
 We will start with an orientation and some classroom training on the first day at 2 pm., followed by a sunset shoot.
 Class times for the remaining three days are: 1:00 pm - 3:30 pm.

 What topics will you cover?
-We will utilize class time to discuss the following topics: Lightroom 2015 CC, Photoshop 2015 CC, global corrections, localized corrections, Levels, Curves, color enhancement, color management, proper sharpening techniques, layers and masking techniques, HDR techniques with 32-bit processing in Lightroom for natural results.
+We will utilize class time to discuss the following topics: Lightroom CC, Photoshop CC, global corrections, localized corrections, Levels, Curves, color enhancement, color management, proper sharpening techniques, layers and masking techniques, HDR techniques with 32-bit processing in Lightroom for natural results.
 I will also demonstrate my favorite 3rd-Party plugin filters from ON1 and Luminar.

 Will there be an Image Review Session?
 Yes, in fact, we have two scheduled!

 Will the latest software be discussed?
 Yes, I will demonstrate the new features and basic workflow in Lightroom CC, Photoshop CC and ON1 plugin filters.

 When do we eat?
 Let's face it, landscape photo times and eating schedules often clash.
 Having said that, we will have you back in at a reasonable hour for your breakfast buffet, and we will either eat dinner before or after late afternoon/sunset shoots.
 We can eat together as a group or you can chose to dine alone.
 I do recommend you bringing a snack to tide you over should you get hungry while on location.
 If you have special dietary needs, please let me know and we will do our best to accommodate.

 Will there be night training sessions?
 There will be an informal night session for those who want to try, but I no longer schedule a formal session due to the length of days.
 We have a very dark beach located right behind the hotel pool area.